 You can check your pace by tracking your revolutions per minute.
 The standard speed is 80 to 90 times, counting one leg.
 If your pedal strokes are closer to 60 per minute, the gear you're in is likely too hard.
 Finding that sweet spot provides steady cardiovascular training without potential harm to your joints.

 To accelerate, increase your cadence.
-When your pedal speed becomes too fast for the gear you're in, shift.
+When your pedal speed starts to feel too fast for the gear you're in, shift.
 You can maintain the cadence or repeat the process, depending on how hard you want to ride.

 There are no hard-and-fast rules on interval times.
 You can try just holding the pace until you can't maintain it any longer.
-Or you can create your own workout structure, such as one minute hard, one minute easy; five hard, five easy, and follow that.
+Or you can create your own workout structure, such as one minute hard, one minute easy or five minutes hard, five minutes easy, and follow that.

 While riding is pretty easy on the joints, smart training rules still apply.
-Be sure to balance hard workouts -- cycling or otherwise -- with easy days, so your body can recover.
-And again, always consult your doctor before altering your exercise regimen, or starting a new one.
+Be sure to balance hard workouts — cycling or otherwise — with easy days, so your body can recover.

-Getting fit is a great objective but it might not always get you out the door.
-To give yourself extra motivation, set a goal for yourself by signing up for a charity ride -- preferably at a distance that makes you a little nervous -- planning a bike tour or creating a destination ride to the next town where's there's a great brunch spot, for example.
-Or plan a long journey on a scenic road, with a picnic stop included.
+Getting fit is a great goal, but it might not always get you out the door.
+To give yourself extra motivation, set a goal for yourself by signing up for a charity ride — preferably at a distance that makes you a little nervous.
+Or, create a destination ride to the next town where's there's a great brunch spot or plan a long journey on a scenic road with a picnic stop included.

 Part of the joy of cycling is ride with others.
 Try joining bike shop or club rides, where you'll meet people and explore new routes as a group.
 But don't get in over your head, says Rutberg.
 Some Saturday morning "world-champ" rides (as they're known in cycling parlance) can be aggressively paced and lead to bruised egos and discouragement for new riders.
 Look for outings tailored to newbies or no-drop rides, which means no one gets left behind.